mostafijur566/blog_app_flutter/README.md

 > "Blogo App"

 It's a flutter app with integration of RestfulAPI.
-In this app user can post blog and comment other's blog.
+In this app user can post his blog, and comment other's blog.

 ## :bulb: Key Features (or What will you learn, if you are here to learn)